Mentoring and Training for Photographers

 Let me be your Photography Mentor

 The bullet points above are all very important aspects of any photography training program, but my service goes well beyond any of those things.
 To really be successful in the San Francisco wedding photography business, it's important to understand and experience the nuances that will make you a more effective photographer.
-One of the things I will do is allow you to come with us on Portrait or Wedding photography shoots and actually use your camera.
+One of the things I will do is allow students to accompany us us on Portrait or Wedding photography shoots.
+When you tag along, we also allow and encourage you to use your camera and take pictures of the couple or subject.
 The best type of class in the real thing!
 After the event, I will look at your photos and then we can discuss in detail how everything looks.
 This is a very effective technique in helping you understand how to improve.
 But more importantly, letting you know when you did something right!
 I believe in a very positive approach to mentoring with lots of encouragement and positive reinforcement while training you.
 I purposely use the term Mentoring here because I do not want potential clients to think of this as a simple photography training workshop.
+There are many great training programs out there which are totally free.
 We go well beyond simply training and teaching with the goal of making you a well rounded professional portrait or wedding photographer.
 Once you complete the program, the goal would be for you to be able own and operate your own business as a photographer.
 There is SO much more to being successful in this field than just simply delivering great photos to your clients.
 It is really no different than what is commonly referred to as a "Starving Artist".
 This term is usually reserved for artists that do painting, sculpture, sketching, etc. There are many extremely talented artists out there who will never make a penny at their craft.
 Of course that is perfectly OK, but for those of you who want a career, working with a seasoned pro can pay dividends.
+I also take on an Intern each year who is allowed to come with us to our weddings and portrait shoots.
+Of course this is unpaid, but the great thing is that you get to keep your images.
+A great way to establish Professional wedding photography portfolio!
+The only thing we ask is that you not post pictures on social media or websites until we obtain the OK from the couple.
+I will take care of that for you.

 I have working in Bay Area wedding and portrait photography for over 25 years having spanned both the Film and Digital worlds.
 I owe lots of my ability in photography to the fact that I grew up in an era without many automatic cameras.
 My first professional camera was a Nikon FM.
 This was strictly a manual camera that allowed the shooter to choose the settings.
+From there, I switched to a Hasselblad which was even more manual in nature.
 This experience helped me learn how to adjust settings to accomplish what I wanted to do.
 I definitely use the auto settings with today's cameras, but this understanding has helped make me a better photographer.
 Here is a list of some of my credentials:

-- Attended multiple Photography workshops over the years put on by well know industry pros.
+- Attended multiple Photography workshops over the years put on by well known industry pros.

 - Attended multiple Photography Business and Marketing training programs.